-- 1. Press the on/off buttons on the media console and monitor to make sure they are turned on. - 2.
-Make sure your tower, media console, and monitor cables are correctly and securely connected.
+Yes Power is reaching the tower and monitor.
+Go to Step 2.
+No 1.
+Press the on/off buttons on the tower and monitor to make sure they are turned on.
+Make sure your tower and monitor cables are correctly and securely connected.
 Make sure the tower and monitor power cords are plugged into electrical outlets.
-Your Read me first book shows how the cables and cords should be connected. - 3.
-Make sure the electrical outlets you are using are not controlled by a wall or dimmer switch. - 4.
+Your Read me first book shows how the cables and cords should be connected.
+3. Make sure the electrical outlets you are using are not controlled by a wall or dimmer switch.
 If you are using a multiple outlet device (for example, a power surge protector or power strip), make sure it is plugged in and turned on.
 If the problem continues, see the HelpWare book for information on obtaining service.